You may wish to see an introductory page on this section first.

 The Cathedral was faced with white limestone from Dalmatia.
 It is said that on a very clear day the mountains of Dalmatia can be seen from Fermo.
 It is possible that some sculptors from that region came to help Giorgio da Como.
 A comparison with the decoration of the Cathedral of Traù which was built in the same period shows similarities and differences between the two regions in art developments.

-Cathedral: (left/centre) base of the bell tower with late XIVth century frescoes; (right) details of an XIth century Byzantine metal frame with scenes from Jesus' life
+Cathedral: (left/centre) base of the bell tower with late XIVth century frescoes; (right) details of an XIth century Byzantine metal frame with scenes from Jesus' life (it calls to mind a door of S. Paolo fuori le Mura)

 The church was preceded by an atrium which retains its medieval appearance.
 Perhaps it replaced a narthex of the old church, a section of the building that was not considered part of the proper church.
 The Cathedral, notwithstanding its redesign in the XVIIIth century retains some of the works of art which embellished it prior to the changes.